West “A” Street Improvement Project

 The alternatives were evaluated on multiple criteria that included: safety, environmental impacts, right-of-way impacts, constructability, access during construction, cost, and public input.

-The project is locally funded through a combination of impact fee revenues and wheel tax dollars.
+The project was locally funded through a combination of impact fee revenues and wheel tax dollars.

-Why is the City of Lincoln putting in roundabouts in the West “A” Street Improvement Project?
+Why did the City of Lincoln include roundabouts in the West “A” Street Improvement Project?

 Roundabouts are proven to be cheaper and safer for drivers.
 A roundabout will allow at least 400 more vehicles through it an hour, compared to a four-way stop intersection.
 They also reduce environmental impacts.
 The City of Lincoln’s experience with the roundabout at South 33rd and Sheridan showed roundabouts in Lincoln reduces crashes by 83 percent.
 There’s a 95 percent reduction in injury crashes in Lincoln and cost of property damage due to those crashes is reduced by $810,000.